SchweizerischeBundesbahnen/scion-workbench/docs/site/microfrontend-integration.md

 The SCION Microfrontend Platform is a lightweight library specifically designed to facilitate the embedding of microfrontends via iframes.
 Microfrontends can seamlessly interact with the SCION Workbench using the [SCION Workbench Client][link-scion-workbench-client] or communicate with other microfrontends using the SCION Microfrontend Platform.
 Any web application can be integrated as a workbench view.
 Likewise, a workbench view can embed other microfrontends, and so on.

+> [!NOTE]
-> Note that the documentation for integrating microfrontends into the SCION Workbench is still missing.
-We are working on a comprehensive guide that will cover the integration of microfrontends.
+> Documentation for integrating microfrontends into the SCION Workbench is planned.
+In the meantime, please refer to our testing application for an example, or contact us by submitting an issue on GitHub if you need assistance.

 [link-features]: /docs/site/features.md
 [link-scion-microfrontend-platform]: https://github.com/SchweizerischeBundesbahnen/scion-microfrontend-platform/blob/master/README.md